 rbursary.med [at] mcgill.ca (Faculty of Medicine and Health Sciences)

 patrick.oneill [at] mcgill.ca (Schulich School of Music)

-Undergraduate research trainee applications (Undergraduate research trainee registration form) and supporting documentation must be submitted to the department/unit responsible for hosting the traineeship.
+Undergraduate research trainee applications (which can be found on our Forms page) and supporting documentation must be submitted to the department/unit responsible for hosting the traineeship.

 The department/unit hosting the traineeship is responsible for receipt of the undergraduate research trainee application, collecting required signatures, and submitting the complete application to the faculty designate in the relevant faculty office.
 The faculty designate is responsible for reviewing the documentation, validating the departmental signatures, and submitting the application to the Management of Academic Records Unit, Enrolment Services, electronically studentrecords [at] mcgill.ca (Enrolment Services Student Records )or via internal mail, for handling.